Emq17/Network-Security-Groups-and-Inspecting-Network-Protocols/README.md

 - Change the Protocol to "icmp"
 - Change the Action to "Deny"
-- Change the Priority to "200"
+- Change the Priority to "200" to prioritize this action
 - Change the Name to "DENY_ICMP_PING_FROM_ANYWHERE"
 - Select `Add`